buddy0429/komqTangTaMukei/README.md

 ## TODO

-- 지도
+- map
-- 청크
+- chunk
-- 땅따먹기 시스템
+- system
-- 네더
+- nether
 - and more.........

+The end goal is to make it as similar as possible to the original.